Fiachnae mac Áedo Róin: Reign

 Fiachnae restored the fortunes of the Dál Fiatach during his long reign.
 In 759 he became involved in a dispute among the churchmen of Armagh.
 Fiachnae supported the abbot Fer-dá-Chrích versus a priest named Airechtach who had the support of Dúngal mac Amalgado of the Uí Néill of Brega.
 Fiachnae defeated them at the Battle of Emain Macha, near Armagh, and Dúngal and his ally Donn Bó mac Con Brettan, king of Fir Rois were slain.

 In 761 Fiachnae defeated the Uí Echach Cobo (a branch of the Dál nAraidi) of the west part of county Down in the Battle of Áth Duma where their king Ailill mac Feidlimid was slain.
 The Uí Echach Coba were to suffer another defeat in 776 this time at the hands of the Airthir (an Airgialla tribe of modern County Armagh).

 The Dál nAraidi proper engaged in internecine civil wars in 776 and 783.
 In one of these conflicts in 776 Fiachnae's son Eochaid gave support to the claimant Tommaltach mac Indrechtaig (died 790) and they defeated and slew the ing of Dál nAraidi, Cinaed Ciarrge mac Cathussaig, and his ally Dúngal, king of the Uí Tuirtri (an Airgialla tribe west of Lough Neagh) in the Battle of Drong.

 The power of Fiachnae was such that the high king Donnchad Midi (died 797) sought a conference with him at Inis na Ríg in eastern Brega.
 However, mutual distrust prevented Fiachnae from coming ashore and Donnchad from going out to sea to meet him.
-The purpose of the meeting may have been to deliminate spheres of influence.
+The purpose of the meeting may have been to delimit spheres of influence.
 Donnchad may have been seeking to settle affairs involving the Uí Echach Coba and Airthir and the border region of the Conailli Muirtheimne (in modern County Louth).